ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ZenHub makes use of 1 externally managed Redis instance.
 This Redis instance that is used by our `raptor-sidekiq-worker` service requires data persistence.
 We recommend the latest 5.x version.

 There are two additional Redis instanceses that will run inside the cluster via our configuration.
 You do not need to worry about those.

+### 2.6 Files and Images Storage

+Zenhub will required two object storage buckets to store files and images attached to issues using Zenhub's webbapp.

+Resources required:

+- 2 buckets
+  * `files` bucket
+  * `images` bucket
+- IAM user access_key_id
+- IAM user access_key_secret
+- Bucket policy or permissions allowing bucket `list` and objects `get` from K8s nodes

+> ⚠️ **NOTE:** At the moment only AWS S3 API is supported.

+To access and write these objects Zenhub also require CLI/API crdentials ( access_key_id/access_key_secret or simmiliar ) for a IAM user with at least read and write access.

+> ⚠️ **NOTE:** At the moment only IAM credentials are supported.
+There is some work in progress to support roles.

+IAM credetials are used by ZHE to write ( `put` ) objects and to create temporary pre-signed links.

+To read ( `get` ) images and allow users to see uploaded images embebed in the issues, the cluster nodes or network need to have propper access.

 ## 3. Configuration